Biographers International Organization: Publications

 The Biographer's Craft is a monthly online newsletter that active BIO members receive as part of their membership.
 TBC features original, non-fiction articles of general interest to biographers, writers, and readers of biography.
 Regular features include interviews with notable biographers, and a listing of biographies sold to publishers, as well as biographies published each month.
 BIO also publishes a quarterly online newsletter that promotes biography and the organization to members of the publishing community.

-The current editor of The Biographer's Craft is Holly Van Leuven.
+The current editor of The Biographer's Craft is Jared Stearns.

 Leadership

 At the first conference in Boston on May 15, 2010, Nigel Hamilton was chosen to assume the presidency, succeeding Debby Applegate, who had served as interim president.
 Charles J. Shields was elected vice president, and eleven others were selected to serve one- to two-year terms on the board.
 In its first actions, the board selected James McGrath Morris to serve as executive director.

 Since 2010, BIO's president and vice president have been elected biennially by BIO members.
 Its Board of Directors are broken into two groups, each of which are also elected biennially.
 The current Board is composed of 15 members, including the president and vice president.